nwops/release_manager/README.md

 ## Contributing

-Bug reports and pull requests are welcome on https://nr1plvgit01.gcs.frb.org/devops/release_manager.
+Bug reports and pull requests are welcome on release_manager.

 ## License